-A member of the UCF Athletics Hall of Fame, Sean Beckton is in his 15th year overall at UCF in 2015, where he served as the program's defensive backs coach from 2009-11 before taking over the wide receivers for the 2012 season.
-He is in the sixth year of his third stint as an assistant coach at his alma mater.
+A member of the UCF Athletics Hall of Fame, Sean Beckton wrapped up his 15th year overall at UCF in 2015.
+He served as the program's defensive backs coach from 2009-11 before taking over the wide receivers for the 2012 season.
+He completed his sixth year of his third stint as an assistant coach at his alma mater.
 Coach Beckton is responsible for recruiting the Orlando area (Orange, Seminole and Volusia County) and Jacksonville area (Baker, Clay, Duval, Flagler, Nassua, Putnam and St. Johns County) in Florida.
 Other areas include: Northeast Georgia, Arkansas, Idaho, Nevada, Oklahoma, Oregon and Washington.

 Labeled as one of the best wide receiving corps in the nation entering 2014, UCF's wideouts did not disappoint.
 The combination of Breshad Perriman, Josh Reese, J.J.
 Worton and Rannell Hall all amassed at least 500 receiving yards, marking the first time in UCF history it had four players with 500 yards or more in a season.
 They helped the Knights post a 9-4 record, reach the Bitcoin St. Petersburg Bowl and win its second straight American Athletic Conference title.